 The decision maker will facilitate the hearing process.
 The hearing will be conducted live, with simultaneous and contemporaneous participation by the parties and their advisors.
-At Northwestern's discretion, the live hearing may be conducted in-person, with the decision maker, the parties, the advisors, witnesses, and other necessary University personnel together in the same physical location, or any or all parties, witnesses, and other participate simultaneously and contemporaneously.
+At Northwestern's discretion, the live hearing may be conducted in-person, with the decision maker, the parties, the advisors, witnesses, and other necessary University personnel together in the same physical location, or any or all parties, witnesses, and other participants may appear at the hearing virtually, with technology enabling them to participate simultaneously and contemporaneously.

 At the request of either party, the live hearing will occur with the parties located in separate rooms with technology enabling the decision maker and parties to simultaneously see and hear the party or the witness answering questions.
 The parties will not be compelled to be present or testify in the same physical location as the other party.

-An audio or audiovisual recording or transcript will be made of the live hearing, and the recording or transcript will be made available to the parties for inspection and review.
+An audio or audiovisual recording or transcript will be made of the live hearing, and the recording or transcript will be made available to the parties for inspection and review upon request.